Why people attempt suicide

 Severe depression causes symptoms of low mood, tiredness, loss of interest, despair and hopelessness that interfere with a person's life.
 People with severe depression are much more likely to attempt suicide than the general population.

 Bipolar disorder causes a person's mood to swing from feeling very high and happy to feeling very low and depressed.
-About 1 in 3 people with bipolar disorder will attempt suicide at least once.
+About one in three people with bipolar disorder will attempt suicide at least once.
 People with bipolar disorder are 20 times more likely to attempt suicide than the general population.
-Most people with bipolar disorder end their lives shortly after entering a depressive phase.

 Schizophrenia is a long-term mental health condition that typically causes hallucinations (seeing or hearing things that are not real), delusions (believing in things that are not true) and changes in behaviour.
 It is estimated that 1 in 20 people with schizophrenia will take their own life.

 People with schizophrenia are most at risk of suicide when their symptoms first begin.
 This is because they frequently suffer loss at this time – for example, loss of employment and relationships.
 The risk tends to reduce over time.

 People with schizophrenia are also at increased risk of self-harm.